CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 `<full_name>`, `<given_name>`, and `<family_name>` that will insert a randomly generated name, or `<city>` that will insert the nearest city name.

-| Value | Description
+| Field | Description
 |---    |---
-| "text" | (optional, string) the message that will be placed.
+| text | (optional, string) the message that will be placed.
-| "snippet" | (optional, string) a category of snippets that the message will be pulled from.
+| snippet | (optional, string) a category of snippets that the message will be pulled from.

 ### 2.5.19 "translate_ter"

 Translates one type of terrain into another type of terrain.
 There is no reason to do this with normal mapgen, but it is useful for setting a baseline with `update_mapgen`.

-| Value | Description
+| Field | Description
 |---    |---
-| "from" | (required, string) the terrain id of the terrain to be transformed
+| from | (required, string) the terrain id of the terrain to be transformed
-| "to" | (required, string) the terrain id that the from terrain will transformed into
+| to | (required, string) the terrain id that the from terrain will transformed into

 ### 2.5.20 "zones"

 Places a zone for an NPC faction.
 NPCs in the faction will use the zone to influence the AI.

-| Value | Description
+| Field | Description
 |---    |---
-| "type" | (required, string) must be one of NPC_RETREAT, NPC_NO_INVESTIGATE, or NPC_INVESTIGATE_ONLY.
+| type | (required, string) must be one of NPC_RETREAT, NPC_NO_INVESTIGATE, or NPC_INVESTIGATE_ONLY.
 NPCs will prefer to retreat towards NPC_RETREAT zones.
 They will not move to the see the source of unseen sounds coming from NPC_NO_INVESTIGATE zones.
 They will not move to the see the source of unseen sounds coming from outside NPC_INVESTIGATE_ONLY zones.
-| "faction" | (required, string) the faction id of the NPC faction that will use the zone.
+| faction | (required, string) the faction id of the NPC faction that will use the zone.
-| "name" | (optional, string) the name of the zone.
+| name | (optional, string) the name of the zone.

 ### 2.5.21 "ter_furn_transforms"